 LEGAL TECH: Killing The Trusted Advisor?

-Digitisation means much more than applying technology such as legal tech.
-Creating an innovative workspace that fosters the interaction productivity and serves as a platform for encounters across disciplines for example, is an important key to the challenge of transformation.
+Digitisation means much more than applying technology, such as legal tech.
+Creating an innovative workspace that fosters interaction productivity and serves as a platform for encounters across disciplines, for example, is an important key to the transformation challenge.

 Change, Digital Transformation And Leadership